-- Students are not allowed in the Human Performance & Rehabilitation Laboratories without prior approval by department faculty. - Students are not permitted to practice invasive procedures or skills on other persons that would require a licensed or properly credentialed designee without direct supervision of an appropriately licensed professional.
+- Students are NOT allowed in the Human Performance & Rehabilitation Laboratories without an advising faculty member physically on campus and available by phone. - Student are responsible to make prior arrangements with faculty member for direct and indirect supervision for lab practice (open lab). - Students are not permitted to practice invasive procedures or skills on other persons that would require a licensed or properly credentialed designee without direct supervision of an appropriately licensed professional.